 AAC will be a regional destination where athletes of all ages – from developing 6-year-olds to masters swimmers and triathletes – can practice and compete.
 AAC will provide classes and learning opportunities for many sports that need water.

 - Provide a place for warm water aquatic therapy.

 It is necessary to provide warm water for some aspects of aquatic exercise.
 AAC will have at least one therapeutic pool that will allow people to heal and exercise in a safe, aquatic environment.
-AAC has the ability to expand to three therapy pools.
+AAC has the ability to expand to two therapy pools.